Luizon/Luizon/README.md

 </p>
 <br>

-🖥 I'm IT Student, still learning about everything 📱
+🖥 I'm a IT Student, still learning about everything 📱

 ⚙ I'm a natural born maker 🔧